 This EA has been prepared pursuant to NEPA and Council on Environmental Quality (CEQ) regulations.
 Impacts on the human environment as a result of the proposed maintenance dredging of the federal channels at Crescent City Harbor and placement of dredged material are anticipated to be less than significant.
-A Draft EA and Draft Finding of No Significant Impact (FONSI) were released to agencies and the public for a 30-day comment period.
-One comment was received from the U.S. Coast Guard and was considered and evaluated.
-Based on the evaluation in this EA and the comment received, the USACE determined a FONSI was appropriate.
-The signed FONSI is included as Appendix E.
+A Draft Finding of No Significant Impact (FONSI) is included as Appendix E. This Draft EA is being released to agencies and the public for comment.
+All agency and public comments will be considered and evaluated.
+If appropriate, a Finding of No Significant Impact (FONSI) will be signed with a conclusion of no significant impacts from this Proposed Action.